BlueWallet/LndHub/README.md

 LndHub
 ======

 Wrapper for Lightning Network Daemon.
-It provides separate accounts and trust minimization for end users
+It provides separate accounts with minimum trust for end users

 INSTALLATION
 ------------